geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex2_SharePoint_Online.md

 ### Task 1 – Site Management

 A team site includes a group of related web pages, a default document library for files, lists for data management, and web parts that can be customized to meet your collaboration needs.
 Adatum is excited to use team sites in SharePoint Online to improve collaboration between team members when working on specific projects.
-As part of your pilot project, you have been tasked with creating a team site for the Human Resources department so that the HR team can work on projects and share information from anywhere and on any device.
+As part of Adatum's pilot project, Holly Spencer has been tasked with creating a team site for the Human Resources department so that the HR team can work on projects and share information from anywhere and on any device.

 1. You should already be in the **Microsoft 365 admin center** after having finished the prior exercise.

 2. In the left-hand navigation pane, under **Admin Centers**, select **SharePoint.** This will open the SharePoint admin center.

-3. In the **SharePoint admin center**, in the left-hand navigation pane, under **Sites**, select **Active sites.** Note that there are already several sites in this list that you created in the previous lab.
+3. In the **SharePoint admin center**, in the left-hand navigation pane, select **Sites**, and then select **Active sites.**

 4. In the **Active sites** window, select the **+Create** option on the menu bar.

-	‎**Note:** Depending on the team or company need, there are several templates that can be used).
+	‎**Note:** Depending on the team or company need, there are several templates that can be used.

 5. In the **Create a site** window, select **Team site.**